Olympic streak over as Canada loses to Czechs in shootout

 The three-on-three overtime on the big ice was frantic entertainment with quality scoring chances.
 Canada’s Derek Roy made some nifty rushes but couldn’t finish it off, while Mat Robinson broke up a two-on-one before losing the puck on a breakaway.

 Wojtek Wolski scored for Canada in the shootout while Maxim Lapierre, Roy and Bourque were all stopped by Francouz and Maxim Noreau hit the post on his attempt.
-Petr Koukal and Jan Kouvar scored for the Czechs against Scrivens.
+Petr Koukal and Jan Kouvar scored for the Czechs.

-Canada came into the game 13-13-1 against the Czech Republic in Olympic and world championship play but had won the last five meetings and eight of the last 10.
+”A penalty shot is 50-50,” said Czech forward Roman Cervenka. ”We were more lucky today.”

-The three group winners and the best second-ranked teams advance directly to the quarterfinals.
+The three group winners and the best second-ranked team advance directly to the quarterfinals.
 The remaining eight play, with the four winners advancing to the quarters.

+Canada will take on South Korea, a fledgling program that features a half-dozen Canadians, on Saturday while the Czechs face Switzerland.
+A Czech win in regulation will give them top spot in the group and a direct route to Wednesday’s quarterfinals.
+The Canadians would have to hope to be the best second-place team to join them there or else play a qualification playoff game Tuesday.

+”We played hard,” said Desjardins. ”The time you worry is when you don’t play hard.
+Like if you give everything you’ve got, then what happens happens and you move on to the next game and you look for some adjustments and you come back ready.”

 —